JonnyTools/VLCComfiMedia/README.md

 # **Prove of Concept** Understanding Website structre and extracting Media files

-Task: Getting the URLs for Media Files (MP3/ MP4) by a scraping program, pass them via json file to the Media Player Program which can mirror it to any chromecast devices
+Task: Getting URLs for Media Files (MP3/ MP4) by a scraping program, pass them via json file to the Media Player Program which can mirror it to any chromecast devices

 # First Problem/ Understanding